uwaechieg/threat-intelligence-opencti/README.md

 - Docker & Docker Compose

 ## Overview
 OpenCTI is an open-source Threat Intelligence Platform used to centralize, correlate, and contextualize threat intelligence data.
+I ised OpenCTI to explore the fundamentals of cyber threat intelligence, including threat actors, indicators of compromise (IOCs), and intelligence platforms.
+The focus was on understanding how raw threat data is collected, structured, and transformed into actionable intelligence for security operations.

 ## Setup Summary
+- Deployed OpenCTI on an Ubuntu virtual machine using Docker.
-- Installed Docker and Docker Compose
+- Installed Docker & Docker compose.
+-  Configured threat intelligence connectors.
+-  Ingested threat data from AlienVault OTX.
+-  Explored threat entities such as indicators, reports, and threat actors.
+-  Studied MITRE ATT&CK mappings.

+## Tools & Technology
+- OpenCTI
-- Deployed OpenCTI using Docker Compose
+- Docker & Docker Compose
-- Verified service health and web access
+- Ubuntu Linux
+- AlienVault OTX
+- MITRE ATT&CK Framework

+## Repository Structure
+- **opencti-setup/** – Deployment notes and architecture overview
+- **threat-feeds/** – Documentation of intelligence sources
-- Explored basic entities and dashboards
+- **intel-analysis/** – Sample analysis and reports
+- **resources/** – References and tools used during the sprint

+## Key Takeaways
+- Threat intelligence becomes valuable when indicators are properly contextualized.
+- Automation through connectors reduces manual intelligence handling.
+- Platforms like OpenCTI help SOC teams correlate data and improve detection workflows.

-## Notes
+ ## Status
-This repository will be updated as I progress further into threat intelligence workflows.
+This repository reflects the Threat Intelligence sprint and will remain as a reference for future SOC and blue team work.